Month: May 2017

 We see a half-dozen to a dozen companies that are new each year, keeping it in-flux.
 Sometimes there are more, sometimes less.
 Some of these new upstart companies return, others don’t.
 Some just don’t make it as a business.
 Some companies want different things from an audio show.
 Some try a different path or get sidetracked and then return several years later.
 When they do, they find the same core companies supporting LSAF.

 In recent years, we’ve seen new regulars that I consider to be part of the core.
-Most notably is Steven Solazzo, who has sort of taken the reins from me in many respect.
-He has begun to negotiate with the hotel, and does a lot of the website work now.
-He and I sort of “tag team” on the website and on the show support.
-We also have new regulars Pete Millett, David Thompson and Joshua Miles, among others.
+Some examples of this “new crew” are Pete Millett, David Thompson, Steven Solazzo and Joshua Miles, among others.
+Each of these exhibitors bring world-class equipment, and I’m really glad to see them every year.
 They are very active online, and they support the show both with regular attendance and by spreading the word.

 Without a marketing department or even a budget for one, we’ve managed to have an advertisement in every April issue of AudioXpress since 2012.
 We’ve had show coverage in Positive Feedback, Dagogo and Enjoy the Music as well as on pretty much every audio discussion board on the internet.
 We’ve always managed to be noticed, and by the hits I’ve seen on AudioRoundTable.com, I can say with confidence that the online buzz is as loud as it is for the bigger shows.
 I’ve been to them and gotten the same online traffic footprint from LSAF.
 So even with the smaller laid-back show approach, the internet buzz is pretty hot.
 But even if it weren’t, we’re all here for one reason.
 We’re here because we love it.